-Responsibility for site-based collection management resides with the LLC’s Library Services team at each campus and center with input from local and School faculty and students.
-Faculty librarians, along with the Library and Learning Commons Council, collaboratively review recommendations for collections of e-resources and collegewide acquisitions.
+Responsibility for site-based collection development resides with the LLC’s Library Services team at each campus and center with input from faculty and students.
+The Library and Information Studies Discipline Council, along with the Executive Dean of Library Services, Director of Campus Library Services, Director of Online Library Services, and Library Technical Services Coordinator, collaboratively review recommendations for collections of e-resources and collegewide acquisitions.

 General Collection Development Guidelines